 Te Hui Whakapūmau

-Te Hui Whakapūmau is an inclusive University graduation ceremony based on tikanga Māori (Māori cultural practices), currently held in the Hub at Kelburn Campus.
+Te Hui Whakapūmau is an official university graduation ceremony based on tikanga Māori (Māori cultural practices).
+It's held in May and December each year at Ngā Mokopuna (formerly the Living Pā).

 You can indicate that you want to celebrate your graduation at Te Hui Whakapūmau when you apply to graduate.